Fghurayri/portfolio/src/routes/posts/how-to-build-calendar-scheduling-based-feature/index.md

 The requirements were:

-- A customer can schedule a delivery slot five ahead.
+- A customer can schedule a delivery slot five days ahead.
 - The delivery schedule is every day of the week, starting from 8:00 am till midnight.
 Friday is from 2:00 pm till 10:00 pm.
 - Each delivery slot is a 30-minutes window.